Knappek/lmgtfy/README.md

 ### Without Go installed

-You can simply download the latest release from the [release](https://github.com/Knappek/lmgtfy/releases) page and use the binary `lmgtfy`.
+You can simply download the latest release from the [release](https://github.com/Knappek/lmgtfy/releases) page, rename the downloaded file to `lmgtfy` and move it to your path.

 ## Usage